Sara-Tucker/python-notes/django/models.md

 )
 ```
 - &nbsp;
-    - The display value for a db Field with choices can be accessed using the get_FOO_display() method.
+    - The display value for a db Field with choices can be accessed using the model_inst.get_dbFieldVarName_display() method.
 For example:
 ```python
 from django.db import models